Rheaazarraga/100-Days-of-Python/README.md

 Conditional Statements, Logical Operators, Code Blocks and Scope.
 This day had a total of 5 interactive challenges involving implementation of logical operators, and nested conditionals.
 The project was to create a 'Choose Your Own Adventure Game', using conditionals, learned from day's lessons,  with a goal to find the treasure.

 ### ⭐ Day 4 :
 Randomisation and Python Lists.
-This lesson opened with a brief discussion on deterministic pseudorandom numbers generator (PRNG) and truly random numbers, with an introduction to Python docs and askpython.com
+This lesson opened with a brief overview of deterministic pseudorandom numbers generator (PRNG) and truly random numbers, with an introduction to Python docs and askpython.com